by ProcureDeskLast Updated : Oct-07-2020

 Do you still receive paper invoices?

-Not only do you need to purchase and maintain specialized software for scanning invoices, but you always need someone in the office to complete this process.
+Not only do you need to purchase and maintain specialized software for scanning invoices, but you also need someone in the office to complete this process.

 If your team is remote, then this is a big issue.